ejans/odoo_new_api_guideline/source/fields.rst

 Specific options:

-  * digits: force use of numeric type on database.
-Parameter can be a tuple (int len, float len) or a callable that return a tuple and take a cursor as parameter
+  * digits: force use of numeric type on the database.
+Parameters can be a tuple (int len, float len) or a callable that return a tuple and take a cursor as parameter

 Date
 ####